Raleigh Summer Youth Employment

 The Raleigh Summer Youth Employment Program helps teens ages 15-18 to develop their skills and prepare for future employment by spending the summer working for the City of Raleigh.

-The Raleigh Summer Youth Employment Program provide job opportunities to teens ages 15-18 who live within the Raleigh city limits.
-Those selected will work 20 to 30 hours a week as office staff, light laborers, staff assistants, and recreation counselors.
+The Raleigh Summer Youth Employment Program provides job opportunities to teens ages 15-18 who live within the Raleigh city limits.
+Those selected will work 20 to 30 hours a week as office staff, light laborers, and recreation support staff.
 The program runs from June through August and pay is $7.25 an hour.

 The program provides not only work experience but also life skills training and mentoring by local lawyers, law enforcement officers and other professionals.
 Teens in the program attend workshops on topics such as employment readiness, work ethic development, communication, budgeting, decision-making and conflict resolution.